 Beef Stroganoff is delicious alone, but add a few sides and it’s a complete meal.
 Here are some ideas:

-Steamed Green Beans: A splash of color and freshness that helps cut the richness of the dish.
+Steamed Green Beans: The pop of color and freshness cut through the richness of the dish.

 Roasted Brussels Sprouts: Crispy roasted Brussels sprouts provide a textural contrast.

-Crusty Bread: For mopping up the creamy sauce.
+The Crustiest Bread: To wipe up the creamy sauce.

-Cucumber and Tomato Salad: A light salad with a vinaigrette can provide a refreshing contrast to the rich sauce.
+Cucumber and Tomato Salad: The crunch and freshness of a light salad dressed with a vinaigrette can be a nice counterpoint to the sauciness of the rich sauce.

 Storage and Reheating Tips:

-Beef Stroganoff is great leftover!
-Here’s how to store and reheat the pasta:
+The Beef Stroganoff is great the next day!
+Here’s what to know about storing and reheating the pasta:

-To refrigerate: Leftovers can be stored in an airtight container in the fridge for up to 3 days.
+To Store: Leftovers will keep in an airtight container in the fridge for up to 3 days.

-Freeze: If you want it to last longer, you can freeze stroganoff in a freezer-safe container for 3 months.
+Freeze: If you want it to last longer, you can freeze stroganoff in a freezer-safe container up to 3 months.
 Thaw in the fridge overnight, then reheat.

 To reheat: Reheat in the stovetop over medium heat, adding a splash of broth if the sauce has thickened too much.
 Stir often to keep sauce from separating.
 Individual servings may also be microwaved for 1-2 minutes.